 Persons with voting rights can appoint a proxy to represent them at the Shareholders' Meeting in accordance with Art.
 2372 of the Civil Code and with any other rules or regulations applicable.
-The proxy form at the bottom of the notification issued by the authorized intermediary may be used or alternatively there is a proxy form which can be downloaded from the company website www.cirgroup.it in the section Governance.
-The proxy form can be sent by registered post with advice of receipt (A.R.) to the Company's Registered Office or, alternatively, may be sent to the certified e-mail address segre@legalmail.it.
-In accordance with legislation on the subject, Shareholders can appoint as proxy, without incurring any charges, Studio Segre S.r.l. as the Representative Designated by the Company as per the terms of Art.
+The proxy form at the bottom of the notification issued by the authorized intermediary may be used or alternatively there is a proxy form which can be downloaded from the company website www.cofide.it in the section Corporate Governance.
+The proxy form can be sent by registered post with advice of receipt (A.R.) to the Registered Office of the Company or, alternatively, may be sent to the certified e-mail address segre@legalmail.it.

+In accordance with legislation on the subject, Shareholders can appoint as proxy, without incurring any charges, Studio Segre S.r.l. as the Representative Designated by the Company according to the terms of Art.
 135-undecies of D.Lgs no. 58/1998 and subsequent amendments and additions ("TUF").
 The proxy is appointed by signing the appropriate form available in the above-mentioned section of the website.
-The signed document must be sent to the Designated Representative, Studio Segre S.r.l. - Via Valeggio, 41 - 10129 Turin, by registered post with advice of receipt (A.R.) or sent by e-mail to the certified address segre@legalmail.it, by the end of the second trading day before the date fixed for the Shareholders' Meeting even at the second call (i.e. by Wednesday 24 April 2013 or Thursday 25 April 2013 for the second call).
+The signed document must be sent to the Designated Representative Studio Segre S.r.l. - Via Valeggio, 41 - 10129 Turin by registered post with advice of receipt (A.R.) or sent by e-mail to the certified address segre@legalmail.it, by the end of the second trading day before the date fixed for the first call of the Shareholders' Meeting, valid even for the second call (i.e. by Wednesday 24 April 2013 or by Thursday 25 April 2013 for the second call).
 The proxy is not valid for the motions for which no voting instructions have been given.

-The proxy and the voting instructions are revocable until the dates by which they were given.
+The proxy and the voting instructions are revocable until the deadlines as above.

-The notice sent to the company by the authorized intermediary attesting the Shareholder's entitlement to attend the meeting is needed even when the Designated Representative of the company is appointed as proxy.
+The notice sent to the company by the authorized intermediary attesting the Shareholder's entitlement to attend the meeting is needed even when the Designated Representative of the Company is appointed as proxy.
 Therefore, in the absence of the above-cited notification the proxy will not be valid.